ros-navigation/navigation2/nav2_map_server/README.md

 - `map_io` library

-`map_server` is responsible for loading the map from a file through command-line interface or by using serice requests.
+`map_server` is responsible for loading the map from a file through command-line interface or by using service requests.

 `map_saver` saves the map into a file.
 Like `map_server`, it has an ability to save the map from command-line or by calling a service.